sisl.physics.electron.EigenstateElectron

 • individual (bool, optional) – whether the rotation is per state, or a single maximum component is chosen.

-• inplace – whether to do the rotation on the object it-self (True), or return a copy with the rotated states (False).
+• inplace (bool) – whether to do the rotation on the object it-self (True), or return a copy with the rotated states (False).

 Sort and return a new StateC by sorting the coefficients (default to ascending)